nextux.ai - Fill Forms with Your Voice

 Internally we hardened the in-cluster setup with the following:

-• Set the amount of ingress replicas to the amount of zones + 2.
+.
 This means that at least one zone has more than one replica.
 Because the GCP scaling API only allows us to scale by 1 node per zone at a time, it could happen that all nodes get replaced at once if we have only 1 node per zone.
-With this formula we guarantee that there are always at least 2 running pods.
+With this formula we guarantee that there are always at least 2 running pods. - Set

-• Set PodDisruptionBudget that requires less healthy pods then desired replicas in the deployment to not block node drains
+that requires less healthy pods then desired replicas in the deployment to not block node drains - Set

-• Set HorizontalPodAutoscalers based on memory and CPU usage.
+based on memory and CPU usage. - Add a

 Migration